 Korean Lunar New Year or Seollal (설날) is one of the two biggest holidays in South Korea.
 Traditionally, people visit their hometown or travel somewhere to observe the 3-day holiday, which leaves Seoul less crowded and quiet.
-However, Seollal in 2021 is expected to be a bit different given the pandemic.
+However, Seollal is expected to be a bit different given the pandemic.
 With the social distancing guidelines, many people may just stay in the capital and find meaningful activities that will help them make the most of the weekend.
-If you’re one of those people, here are some of the attractions and activities in and around Seoul that you may consider booking for the Korean Lunar New Year, which falls on February 11-13 this year:
+If you’re one of those people, here are some of the attractions and activities in and around Seoul that you may consider booking for the Korean Lunar New Year:

 In January 2021, Hanhwa Aqua Planet opened its fifth location: Aqua Planet Gwanggyo.
 If you want to be among the first to visit the newly-opened attraction, make your way to Suwon-si, Gyeonggi-do, which is just 1-1.5 hours away from Seoul.
 Similar to the Hanhwa Aqua Planet aquariums in Jeju, Seoul, Yeosu, and Ilsan, the Gwanggyo location features grand displays of the underwater world as well as interactive activities that solo adventurers, couples, friends, and families can enjoy.

 - TICKET PRICE: ₩22,100 on WAUG (vs. regular price of ₩26,000)

 - ADDRESS: Forena Gwanggyo B1 300, Gwanggyo Lake Park-ro, Yeongtong-gu, Suwon-si, Gyeonggi-do